State High Points of the United States: A brief overview.

 Colorado.
 Mount Elbert, 14440 feet, 4400 meters.
 Description: Prominent mountain; highest in U.S. Rockies and second highest in contiguous United States.
 Access: Foot trail from base climbs 4,400 feet to summit.
 Caveats: high altitude.

 Connecticut.
 Mount Frissell south slope, 2379 feet, 725 meters.
 Description: South shoulder of Mount Frissell, Massachusetts.
 Access: By Appalachian Trail.

 Delaware.
-Ebright Azimuth, 447 feet, 136.2 meters.
+Ebright Azimuth, 448 feet, 137 meters.
 Description: Arbitrary point of land in piedmont with no prominence.
 Access: suburban street.
 Features: point of interest/historical marker among a bough of trees with a park bench.
 Access is easy and public.